 Opportunity for feedback

 We aim to have an established researcher at each of the sessions who will provide you with feedback.
-If you submit a full paper by a date yet to be determined, you will also be given verbal feedback on the paper during the session.
+You will also be given verbal feedback on your work during the session.
 We also encourage participants to give each other feedback.